 What are Winter Jackets?

-Winter jackets are garments built to withstand cold, windy, and wet weather.
+Our favorite men's winter jackets are garments built to withstand cold, windy, and wet weather.
 They contain thick insulation, so your body stays warm even when standing still.
 They are also constructed with fabrics that repel water and wind, creating weatherproof refuges for your upper body.

 In addition to keeping you warm and dry, winter jackets are styled for more casual and sometimes formal occasions.
 In contrast to their lightweight counterparts used for cold-weather sports, all-around winter jackets often include more features that add comfort and livability since weight is not a primary concern.
-They need to make life in winter more bearable, with plenty of room for storing gloves, hats, scarves, and accessories.
+They need to make life in winter more bearable, with plenty of room for storing your favorite winter gloves, hats, scarves, and accessories.

 Types of Winter Jackets